timdeschryver/timdeschryver.dev/content/blog/making-your-application-feel-faster-by-prefetching-data-with-ngrx/index.md

 ![The hero details are requested on hover, with as result that the details are shown directly.](./images/ngrx-hover.gif)

-The Effect to fetch the details listens to the `heroDetailLoaded` action and the `heroDetaiHovered` action, this looks as follows:
+The Effect to fetch the details listens to the `heroDetailLoaded` action and the `heroDetailHovered` action, this looks as follows:

 ```ts{3-14}:heroes.effects.ts
 @Injectable()